itabesamesa/minesweeper_4d_rs/README.md

   Quit:                         ctrl+c, q, ESC
   Controls:                     c
   Settings:                     o
   Move left in x:               Leftarrow,  h
   Move right in x:              Rightarrow, l
   Move up in y:                 Uparrow,    k
   Move down in y:               Downarrow,  j
   Move left in z:               a, ctrl+h
   Move right in z:              d, ctrl+l
   Move up in w:                 w, ctrl+k
   Move down in w:               s, ctrl+j
+  Move to start in x:           shift+Leftarrow,  H Move to end in x:             shift+Rightarrow, L Move to top in y:             shift+Uparrow,    K Move to bottom in y:          shift+Downarrow,  J Move to start in z:           A, alt+h
+  Move to end in z:             D, alt+l
+  Move to top in w:             W, alt+k
+  Move to bottom in w:          S, alt+j
   New game:                     n
   Find free cell:               f
   Uncover cell:                 SPACE